philfrei/AudioCue-maven/README.md

 pan and frequency.
 Included in the library is an audio mixing tool for merging the output of multiple *AudioCues* into a single line out.

-The project is now [published on *Maven Central*](https://search.maven.org/artifact/com.adonax/audiocue/2.0.0/jar).
+The project is now [published and available on Maven.org](https://search.maven.org/artifact/com.adonax/audiocue).
-Unit tests have been added, and more rigorous API documentation has been written.
-Over the course of making these changes, some errors and shortcomings were uncovered and have been corrected.
-The changes are extensive enough that this project will have a starting release version of 2.0.0.
-The [previous version](https://github.com/philfrei/AudioCue) will no longer be maintained.
+Starting from an earlier project, unit tests were added, and a more rigorous API documentation written.
+Over the course of making those changes, some errors and shortcomings were uncovered and corrected.
+The changes were extensive enough that this project was given a starting release version of 2.0.0.
+The [previous version](https://github.com/philfrei/AudioCue) is no longer being maintained.
+The current Maven version (as of June, 2023) is 2.1.0.

 ### How to add AudioCue to your Java project